Interested in conducting excellent virtual team meetings?

 So what kind of virtual team building activity can you do?

 There are plenty of online game ideas for remote team building.
-You could run an online scavenger hunt, or have a virtual happy hour where everyone comes online with their own drinks and snacks.
+You could run an online scavenger hunt, have a game show extravaganza, or have a virtual happy hour where everyone comes online with their own drinks and snacks.

 Always ask your remote team about what kind of virtual team building games they like.